Y7X-bit/Y7X-bit/README.md

 Music hypes me, heals me, motivates me, and gives me direction when nothing else can.

 🎨 **Art & vibes enthusiast** — Haven’t built a UI from scratch, but trust me, I know the blueprint.
 It’s all about the feel, the aesthetic, and that smooth user flow.

-🌶️ **Spicy food?
-My personality.** If it doesn’t burn, it doesn’t belong.

 🚗 **Cars > Bikes** forever.